 How Depression and Substance Abuse Interact

 Both mental illness and substance abuse disorders share common triggers, and it’s often a struggle to determine which came first in people suffering from both mental illness and depression.
-What’s well known is that substance use disorders and depressive symptoms feed into each other, making each other worse, unless you get a dual diagnosis and treatment for depression and addiction.
+What’s well known is that substance use disorders and depressive symptoms feed into each other, making each other worse, unless you get treatment for depression and addiction.

 The same is true with substance use disorders.
 People who compulsively use drugs and alcohol usually know that it’s harmful and they’d be better off not doing it.
 The fact that they can’t control their urges makes them feel guilty and ashamed.
 For someone with a substance use problem, the most effective way to deal with these difficult feelings seems to be covering them up with drug abuse.